kubk/typescript-enum/README.md

 ### Use cases

-#### 1. You have a list based on enum value.
+#### 1. You have a list based on enum values.

+**Before:**
-❌ The following component should be updated whenever new member is added to enum
+❌ The following component should be updated whenever a new member is added to the enum.
 ```tsx
 enum Permission { Read = 0, Write = 1, Edit = 2 }